Marijuana Addiction: Symptoms, Causes, Effects and Treatment

 The causes of marijuana addiction are multifaceted, often involving a combination of genetic predisposition, environmental factors, and emotional or psychological issues.
 Exposure at a young age, peer pressure, and using marijuana as a coping mechanism can contribute to its addictive potential.

 The effects of marijuana addiction extend beyond the individual to impact their social, financial, and professional life.
-Health risks include respiratory issues, memory problems, and a potential for other substance abuse.
+Health risks include respiratory issues, memory problems, and potential for other substance abuse.
 These effects often exacerbate the challenges faced by those struggling with addiction, making it a condition that requires comprehensive understanding and treatment.

 What is Marijuana?